MonashMath/SCI1022/Unix-CLI-move.md

 ```bash
 $ echo "Arrived compass prepare an on as." > sentences.txt
 ```
-A new file of name `sentences.txt` is created in the current directory if it did not already exist; otherwise the existing one is **overwritten** with the new file.> *__Note:__* You can avoid typing the sentence yourself by copying it from the web browser, and then pasting it into the terminal.
-In order to do so, once you have copied the sentence, you have to use `Ctrl+Shift+C` and `Ctrl+Shift+V` to paste it in the terminal (for macOS and Linux) or just `Ctrl+C`and `Ctrl+V` in the `Miniconda` `git-shell` for Windows users.
+A new file of name `sentences.txt` is created in the current directory if it did not already exist; otherwise the existing one is **overwritten** with the new file.

+> *__Note:__* You can avoid typing the sentence yourself by copying it from the web browser, and then pasting it into the Cygwin terminal.
+In order to do so, once you have copied the sentence, you have to Right click on the top bar of the Cygwin terminal window, and select `Edit->Paste` from the drop down list.
 In any case, we strongly encourage you to avoid copy & paste as a general rule, but to type the commands yourself in order to better familiarise yourself with them.

 > *__Note:__* If you are using the light version of MoVE, copy & paste is a bit more involved.
 See [MoVE users' manual](https://www.monash.edu/learning-teaching/innovation/user-guides/move-user-guide) for more details.